matthewphamilton/r4dev/content/en/docs/Contribution-guidelines/Developer/_index.md

 ---
-title: "Contribution Guidelines for Data Scientists"
+title: "Contribution Guidelines for Coders"
-linkTitle: "Data Scientists"
+linkTitle: "Coders"
 date: 2017-01-05
 weight: 2
 description: >
-  Guidelines outlining how data scientists can contribute to the development of ready4.
+  Guidelines outlining how coders can contribute to the development of ready4.
 ---